smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

 22. Save changes and close the editor.

 23. The chart is now setup to deploy our web container.
-Type the following command to deploy the application described by the Helm chart.
+Run the following command to deploy the application described by the Helm chart.
 You will receive a message indicating that helm has created a web deployment and a web service.

     ```bash
     cd ../..